-rē•Spin Your Diets in the Name of Women’s Health
+rē•spin Your Diets in the Name of Women’s Health

 Here's How, According to a Registered Dietician Nutritionist

 The NYU-educated nutritional expert specializes in working with patients on modifying their diets to help manage disease and health outcomes.
-Early on in her career, she cultivated a special understanding of the intersectionality inherent in access to nutrition, which negatively impacts the health outcomes of the underserved population in a statistically verifiable way.
-Her unique understanding of this elusive political matter impacting the population’s access to whole, unprocessed foods — thereby impacting longitudinal health outcomes and public health as a whole — is infused with social justice and informs her wellness philosophy.
+Early in her career, she cultivated a special understanding of the intersectionality inherent in access to nutrition, which negatively impacts the health outcomes of the underserved population in a statistically verifiable way.
+Her unique understanding of this elusive political matter impacting the population’s access to whole, unprocessed foods — thereby impacting longitudinal health outcomes and public health — is infused with social justice and informs her wellness philosophy.
 We find her inherently compassionate approach to nutrition, with a reverence for its transformative potential, to be commendable.

 The special perspective that her professional background affords us inspires a state of deep gratitude that we encourage you to cultivate while cooking and while enjoying your meals.
 Access to nutrition might not be a popular topic in conversation, but it is valuable nonetheless; let it inspire reverence for the foods with which we replenish, revitalize, and heal our bodies.
 Our belief that mindset matters is at the heart of one of our pillars: Nourish.

-Feller teaches that nourishment — beginning with your body, but also impacting your mind and spirit — begins with re-spinning your diet to incorporate whole foods, and avoiding processed foods whenever possible.
+Feller teaches that nourishment — beginning with your body but also impacting your mind and spirit — begins with re-spinning your diet to incorporate whole foods and avoiding processed foods whenever possible.
 Processed foods contain added sugars, salts, fats, and carbohydrates that can disrupt your body’s state of homeostasis.
 When this happens, inflammation occurs, which is linked to many chronic illnesses.
 Plus, she points out that research shows that foods with fewer additives promote the biodiversity of our gut microbiome, while more processed foods reduce it.

-Berries make the list because of their sources of phytochemicals and antioxidants, which help to reduce oxidative stress (from pollution, processed foods, toxins, obesity, smoking, and more) and thereby inflammation.
+Berries make the list because of their sources of phytochemicals and antioxidants, which help to reduce oxidative stress (from pollution, processed foods, toxins, obesity, smoking, and more) and, thereby, inflammation.
 They are also a fantastic source of fiber while remaining on the lower end of the scale in terms of sugar concentration, as far as fruits go.
-Fiber is also important because it helps to mitigate spikes in blood sugar, while also serving as a source of prebiotics that nourishes the probiotics (i.e. beneficial bacteria) that make up our gut’s microbiota.
+Fiber is also important because it helps to mitigate spikes in blood sugar while also serving as a source of prebiotics that nourishes the probiotics (i.e., beneficial bacteria) that make up our gut’s microbiota.

 “I haven’t met a nut I don’t love,” Feller says.
-Depending on the nut you choose, you are getting a source of prebiotics, fiber, plant-based omega-3’s, plant-based protein, and heart-healthy fats.
+Depending on the nut you choose, you are getting a source of prebiotics, fiber, plant-based omega-3, plant-based protein, and heart-healthy fats.
 In the case of walnuts, you’re getting a full day’s serving of vitamin E. Pistachios, on the other hand, relay the highest plant-based protein in the “nut kingdom” (that’s not a real term).
 Another of her favorites is almonds.

-She is also a major fan of leafy greens, which she recommends as an alternative (or addition) for anyone that just doesn’t like beans.
-Feller adds that they are hydrating, possess phytonutrients, antioxidants, vitamins, and minerals, along with a heaping dose of fiber.
+She is also a major fan of leafy greens, which she recommends as an alternative (or addition) for anyone that doesn’t like beans.
+Feller adds that they are hydrating and possess phytonutrients, antioxidants, vitamins, and minerals, along with a heaping dose of fiber.